Unlocking market opportunities for private sector investors in CRISPR agriculture

 Public acceptance

-Therefore, to fully realize the potential of CRISPR, consumers need to be informed about its benefits for both producers and the environment.
-Awareness must include a better understanding of how these tools could work, where they could work, and what impediments will keep them from working.Â
+Therefore, fully realizing the potential of CRISPR requires informing consumers about its benefits for both producers and the environment.
+Awareness must include a better understanding of how these tools could work, where they could work, and what impediments will keep them from working.

 Get a holistic view of the current trends in the consumer packaged goods and retail space through Netscribes’ in-depth research and insights.
 Get in touch with us to know more.